Modern Slavery in cleaning supply chains

 Adapted from the Department of Home Affairs (2019) Commonwealth Modern Slavery Act 2018 Guidance for Reporting Entities.

-CAF takes a more holistic approach than standard auditing methods.
+CAF Certification can prevent incidents, such as those featured in the above case studies, because we take a more holistic approach than standard auditing methods.
 We combine social audits, meaningful worker engagement, and education and training for the whole supply chain.
-Our model is based on worker-driven social responsibility (WSR) which is a relatively new concept but one that is fast gaining traction globally as a best-practice supply chain management approach.
-Engaging workers is critical to managing modern slavery risk in your supply chain as they are your eyes and ears on the ground.
+Our model is based on worker-driven social responsibility (WSR), which is a relatively new concept but one that is fast gaining traction globally as a best-practice supply chain management approach.

 Australia’s Modern Slavery Act requires that reporting entities respond to a set of mandatory criteria.
 Organisations that are involved with CAF either through Membership or certification can use this to respond to the mandatory criteria.

 The Commonwealth’s Modern Slavery Act 2018 – Guidance for Reporting Entities recommends collaborating with civil society organisations and multi-stakeholder initiatives that are focused on addressing modern slavery risk as a means to strengthen your response.
 CAF offers our Members comprehensive support and guidance on how to include their involvement with CAF in their Modern Slavery Statements.
 Find out how to become a Member.